-Directors on the Corporation's Board who serve on Boards of other reporting issuers are Ms. Katherine A. Lehman, director of Navient Corp (NASDAQ: NAVI), Mr. Douglas Muzyka, who is on the Board of CCL Industries Inc. (TSX: CCL.B: CA) and Chemtrade Logistics Income Fund (TSX: CHE.UN) and Ms. Anne E. Giardini, who is on the Board of Capstone Mining Corp.
+Directors on the Corporation's Board who serve on Boards of other reporting issuers are Mr. Robert Coallier, director of Transat A.T.
+Inc (TSX: TRZ), Ms. Karen Laflamme, who serves on the Board of Uni-Select Inc. (TSX: UNS), Mr. Douglas Muzyka, who is on the Board of CCL Industries Inc. (TSX: CCL.B: CA) and Chemtrade Logistics Income Fund (TSX: CHE.UN) and Ms. Anne E. Giardini, Board member of Capstone Copper Corp.
 (TSX: CS) and K92 Mining Inc. (TSX: KNT; OTCQX: KNTNF).